savitagup/901NodeIntro-1/Demos/Ch04-FileAccess/fs-module/README.md

-Open a terminal window here and go through the files in this directory in ordr.
+Open a terminal window here and go through the files in this directory in order.
 Reading the content and executing the files using Node.